 How It Drives

-The Santa Fe Sport’s optional 240-horsepower, turbo four-cylinder lends vigorous passing power if you really get on the gas, but it’s a buzzy engine that feels punchiest at higher revs, not off the line.
+The Hyundai Santa Fe Sport’s optional 240-horsepower, turbocharged 2.4-liter four-cylinder lends vigorous passing power if you really get on the gas, but it’s a buzzy engine that feels punchiest at higher revs, not off the line.
 A lag-free accelerator and responsive six-speed automatic help things along, but I’d like more low-rpm power.
 Despite the engine’s claimed low-end torque, the SUV lacks the immediate thrust of bigger-engine rivals.
 The three-row Santa Fe has an excellent 3.3-liter V-6 with much better power distribution; Hyundai would do well to pair it with the Sport — you know, to add more sport.

 Ride quality is a touch busy versus other midsize SUVs, but the handling payoff — reasonably flat cornering and decent steering feedback — seems worth it.
 Our test car had 19-inch alloy wheels, but Hyundai also offers 17- and 18-inchers, either of which might improve ride comfort.
 Our car’s Kumho Krugen P235/55R19 all-season tires emitted noticeable road noise at highway speeds, but the optional (and enormous) roof rack had little apparent effect on wind noise.

-Largely carried over from the 2013-2016 generation of Santa Fe Sport, the cabin is showing its age.
+Largely carried over from the 2013-2016 generation of Hyundai Santa Fe Sport, the cabin is showing its age.
 The front seats are thin and unsupportive, and the optional leather feels more like vinyl.
 Cabin quality is all across the board: Some areas are rich while others — grainy grays above the glove compartment, frosted silver on the door handles — seem plucked from an entry-level subcompact.
 This used to cut it against the previous generation of midsize SUVs, but the class has improved.
 Hyundai needs to catch up.

 Practicality is a mixed bag, too.
 The rear seats offer myriad adjustments, but the low cushion height will leave taller adults’ knees uncomfortably elevated.
 The exterior styling sacrifices sight lines, with a rising beltline that diminishes visibility past the B-pillar.